jcchikikomori/php7-starter/README.md

 * NodeJS ready!!
 (Managing 3rd party web dependencies.
 Recommended: Bower)
 * You can use Bower for load public dependencies such as Bootstrap, JQuery or maybe Foundation too!
 (You can ignore this if you prefer CDNs)
 * Currently using [SB-Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/) front-end template.
 You can replace them easily with bower!
 (Don't forget to check Headers & Footers!)
-* .example files might help you handle 3rd-party assets (config.php is included in Installation)
+* .example files might help you in your development!

 ### This is not recommended for very very large projects, you may use this on your small projects like a portfolio website or test your skills, etc.